Exactly solvable diffusions from space-time transformations: Summary of the main results

 If the two conditions \eqref{eqn:condition} and \eqref{eqn:condition2} are met, further results are available for the two cases with (i) {\em absorbing boundary condition\/} $P_a(a(t),t|x_0,t_0)=0$; and (ii) {\em reflecting boundary condition\/} (see \ref{appendix2} for a proof)

-where $j$ represents the probability flux and $a(t)$ represents, as in the previous subsection, the boundary.
+where $j_r$ represents the probability flux at the time-dependent position $a(t)$ of the boundary.
 If conditions \eqref{eqn:condition} and \eqref{eqn:condition2} are valid, the two propagators for absorbing and reflecting boundary, respectively $P_a$ and $P_r$, are known analytically and read

 and

 where $\mathrm{erfc}$ is the complementary error function.
 To make the equations shorter, we omitted the explicit dependencies of the functions $\psi$ and $\tau$.
 Equations \eqref{eqn:propagator_abs} and \eqref{eqn:propagator_ref} are the third main result of the paper.
 The proof of the results for these two cases is found in \ref{appendix2}.
 We verified that these formulae solve the FPE with the appropriate boundary condition with Mathematica.